SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 A variable is an identifier which is associated with a storage location which contains a value.

 In lua, values are typed, but variables are not.
+TODO: isn't this equivalent to dynamic typing? maybe I can elaborate on that, and also on the relationship to shell, where not even values are typed.

 <h3>Declaration and initialization</h3>